capehill/tequila/README.md

 Tequila is a simple CPU profiler which samples current running tasks.
 At the moment it's not very accurate or feature-rich, but it will detect if some task is using CPU.

-It was written for both fun and need; there aren't too many of such tools for AmigaOS 4.

 ## Command-line params